 “I went to mainstream school, completed my A Levels and then attended university in Lancaster.
 Going to university was one of the best things I have ever decided to do; I chose a university that was 300 miles away from my family and friends, and more importantly, 300 miles away from my comfort zone.
 Moving away and living independently really shaped the next few years for me; after university I went travelling with my boyfriend (now husband) across South East Asia, Australia and New Zealand.

 “When I came back from travelling in 2012, I decided that there was no time like the present to get on with life, so started working for a law firm during the week, whilst undertaking my postgraduate law course at the weekends - and waitressing in any spare time I had!
-After undertaking exams for three years, I qualified as a solicitor in 2015 and am actively practising within the same law firm that gave me an incredible opportunity to flourish.
+After undertaking exams for three years, I qualified as a solicitor in 2015 and am actively practising within the same law firm - Owen Kenny Solicitors in Chichester - that gave me an incredible opportunity to flourish.
 I specialise in Wills and Probate, and am so passionate about my job.
 No day is the same and I interact daily with clients.

 “It has been sixteen years since my cochlear implant operation.
 I am now happily married to my hearing husband.
 I consider my family to be my best friends, I have lots of friends (both deaf and hearing) with whom I am very close, and I absolutely love my job.
 Throughout my life, my mother has never told me that I couldn’t do anything or made me feel different to others, including my own sisters.
 I don’t say it enough, but I do give a lot of credit to my family for who I am now and feel very thankful for all they have done for me.